embeddeddevroom/fosdem-2025/cfp-announcement.md

        like to share.

      * This year you will need to also state the OSI-approved license of the subject of your talk.
-Although this is the mandatory requirement, we still invite talks about:
+Although this is a mandatory requirement, we still invite talks about:
        "Reverse engineering ...", "Hacking ...", "What's inside ..."
        even if the code does not exist yet.
 If any doubts arise don't